AGENDA

 Agenda Item #6

-TAXICAB LICENSE DENIAL APPEAL – FOXX
+TAXICAB LICENSE DENIAL APPEAL – GONZALES

 Agenda Item #7